The Natalie Brett Podcast

 Thursday Sep 11, 2025

-In this episode about Cuando Vuelva a tu Lado, which is track 3 of the Natalie Brett Quartet LP, Carol Sawyer, Stevan Oostenbrug and Megan Tran talk about how the idea for the LP grew out of a visual art project.
+In this episode about Cuando Vuelva a tu Lado, track 3 of the Natalie Brett Quartet LP, Carol Sawyer, Stevan Oostenbrug and Megan Tran talk about how the idea for the LP grew out of a visual art project.
 A wide-ranging conversation touching on child prodigies, improvisation, learning from mistakes, eccentricity, and the desire to create in general ensues.
+The NBQ LP was produced in a collaboration with musicians Kenton Loewen, Lisa Cay Miller, and Clyde Reed.
+It is available on Bandcamp.

 Image